HangGao12/BlackJack/README.md

 If you try to run the interactive domain program, just run the code "function.py".

 If you try to run the computer experiments, just run the code "function_exp.py".

+The format of the code I refer to the "mancala" format in HW2, but the code content is completely different